General

 Another important reason for young students to study history is to know their world and thus to better know themselves.
 The record of events and persons that have shaped our world is foundational to knowing who we have been, are now, and might possibly be in the future.
 In dozens of ways, students who have studied the past are well equipped to examine our current cultural moment and make wiser decisions about what is happening and what perhaps could or should happen.
 If our young students become curious about history—eager to know the causes of events and movements and hungry to understand the motives of various people and the consequences of their actions—then they will be on their way to becoming thoughtful human beings, family members, workers, and citizens.

 In TCH1B, we introduce a new cultural element: lengthier spotlight pieces that discuss important literature, technologies, monuments, languages, and religions of the age.
 These cultural “of the Age” pieces are considered optional but highly encouraged reading material.
-Depending on your schedule, you might choose to select just one or two to highlight for students, to assign them as homework, or to skip them if needed.
+Depending on your schedule, you might choose to select just one or two to highlight for students, to assign them as homework, or to skip them if necessary.

 For further guidance on content and scheduling, please see the TCH suggested schedules and the Introduction to Teachers (available as part of the teacher’s edition free sample found on the product page).